 This section will not contain much analysis of Infinifactory, but instead a description of the basis and framework that one might use to approach it as art for the purpose of analysis.
 (If you would like to see what actual analyses of games starting from the foundation in this article would look like, I would encourage you to check out my articles on Papers, Please, Dark Souls, and The Witness.)
 Now, while the aim of this section will be to showcase what it means to approach Infinifactory as art, I will also discuss the alternative approach further along.
 So, let’s get to it.

 Zachtronics, a company helmed by Zach Barth, is a purveyor of a very unique group of puzzle games—including their titles Spacechem, Shenzhen I/O, and Opus Magnum, among others.
 Their puzzle games have been given a lot of special genre names: problem solving games, programming games, design-based puzzle games, and so on.
-To her own endless amusement, my partner refers to them derisively as ‘government work.’
+To her own endless amusement, my wife refers to them derisively as ‘government work.’
 However you label them, the defining features of such games are consistent: a complex, at-least-partially-visual programming language as gameplay; flexible puzzle constraints and goals which allow massive numbers of potential solutions per level; and a steeply ascending difficulty curve.